 Should You Use In-App Ads in Your Mobile App?

-It depends.
 Adding in-app advertising could be beneficial for your app.

 The Basics of In-App Advertising for Mobile Apps